Belgian Cup: Domestic coverage

 The broadcasting rights for the Croky Cup are held by Eleven Sports.
-Due to the RBFA's obligation that broadcast cup games are free to watch, Eleven doesn't air the matches on their own platforms.
-DPG Media (on VTM 2) selects and buys games to air on Flemish television and RTL (on Club RTL) does the same for the French Community.
-DPG Media sells some games to VRT, who broadcast these games on Sporza.
+Due to the RBFA's obligation for cup games to be broadcast for free, Eleven does not air the matches on its own platforms.
+DPG Media selects and buys games to air on Flemish television (on VTM 2), and RTL does the same for the French Community (on Club RTL).
+DPG Media sells some games to Dutch-language public broadcaster VRT, which broadcasts these games on Sporza.
 The final is always broadcast on VTM 2 in Flanders.

-Teams whose games haven't been chosen for broadcasting are allowed to broadcast these games themselves.
-Regional broadcasters often try to buy the broadcasting rights to games between sides from that region, if DPG Media or RTL didn't select those games.
+Teams whose games have not been chosen for broadcasting are allowed to broadcast these games themselves.
+Regional broadcasters often try to buy the broadcasting rights to games between sides from that region, if DPG Media or RTL did not select those games..

+From 2025–26, the FTA coverage of the tournament is broadcast by Dutch-language commercial television Play and French-language public broadcaster RTBF.

 International coverage

 Eleven Sports holds the rights for the First Division A, First Division B, Supercup and Women's Super League as well.
 This means that the international broadcasters are almost identical for the Belgian Cup.